tamarit/edd/README.md

 =================================

 A declarative (algorithmic) debugger for Erlang.
-This debugger asks the programmers questions about the expected results of function calls and points out the program fragment that is causing the bug.
+This debugger asks the programmers questions about the expected results of some evaluations (function and fun calls, evalulation of case expressions, etc.) and points out the program fragment that is causing the bug.

 The Erlang Declarative Debugger uses the module 'smerl.erl' for metaprogramming in Erlang.
 This module has been written by Yariv Sadan for Erlyweb